Marvin "Joe" Curry Veterans Pow Wow

 Take a trip back in time with a Victorian Christmas at the Fannie Bartlett House in Olean.
-The twinkling lights and decorations need extra display time which means the Barlett House is open for extended hours.

 This Queen Anne-style house was originally built in 1881 by George Foreman, and purchased in 1891 by Frank and Fannie Bartlett for $15,000, a hefty sum for that time, he said.
 The house features nine rooms decorated in turn-of-the-century Victoriana and seven fireplaces, each different in design and composition.